Commission and Performance Highlights:

 Gaia: Desecration, Lamentation and Awakening by the St. Olaf College Orchestra (West Coast tour, October 2015).
+More info here.

-We Follow in Faith What's Begun, an anthem on a new text by the Rev. Vern Christopherson for the 150th anniversary of Zumbro Lutheran Church in Rochester, MN (October 25, 2015).
+Come and Hear the Word That's Whispered, an anthem on a new text by the Rev. Vern Christopherson for the 150th anniversary of Zumbro Lutheran Church in Rochester, MN (October 25, 2015).

 All-Kallman concerts by the combined choirs of the Virginia Children's Chorus, Norfolk, VA (November 14 & 15, 2015).
+More info here.

 A Little Jungle Music for wind ensemble will be premiered May 21 by the fine Bloomington Jefferson High School Wind Ensemble, Daniel Fretland conducting, in Bloomington, MN.
 Swingin' from the vines!
 The piece will be available soon.